Tola-lemma/Camera_recharge_app/README.md

-#  Camera Recharge Mobile App
+#  Camera Recharge Mobile card

-<p>The Camera Recharge Mobile App is a mobile application built with Flutter that allows users to check their balance and recharge their mobile account using their smartphone camera and recognize text
+<p>The Camera Recharge Mobile card is a mobile application built with Flutter that allows users to check their balance and recharge their mobile account using their smartphone camera and recognize text
- using recognition technology. </p>
+ using text recognition technology. </p>

  # Features